 Ask an Atheist Panels

-Coordinating: You'll need panelists who can intelligently explain atheism, as well as calmly and inoffensively critique religion.
-These should be group members, folks from your school, so that the audience knows they are regular people.
-They shouldn't only fulfill the stereotypes of atheists!
+You'll need panelists who can intelligently explain atheism, as well as calmly and inoffensively critique religion.
+These should be group members from your school, so that the audience knows they are regular people.
 Try and get a diverse array of panelists, both in terms of background and opinion - a trio of white male teens quoting Dawkins will get boring quickly.
 A forceful moderator who can keep everything flowing smoothly is essential.

-Material requirements: All you really need is an auditorium with an A/V system and a whole bunch of chairs.
+You will need is an auditorium or classroom with an A/V system and a whole bunch of chairs.
 A banner displaying your group's name on stage will help.
-If you choose, provide your audience with note cards and pencils at the start (more on that below).
+If you choose, provide your audience with note cards and pencils at the start for an efficient Q&A session.
+You might also want to have some of our What is an Atheist brochures (which you can order through SSA on the tabling supplies form).

 - Start by identifying possible panelists within your group, and elsewhere on campus.
 You need diversity, intelligence, and personality on your panel.
 This includes getting a variety of styles - a brash, tenacious speaker can complement a more moderate, analytic one.
 This may mean turning away some people (nicely!), but don't put someone on stage who won't help your group.